Pinoy rock: 1960s: Early years

-In the early 1960s, as electric guitars, drum sets, amplifiers, and echo machines were becoming more available although not exactly affordable, Filipino instrumental bands popularly called "combos" formed all over the country.
-They mostly emulated American and British bands like the Fireballs, the Ventures, the Gamblers, and the Shadows.
-Ramon Jacinto, better known as RJ, and his band the Riots were considered the Ventures of the Philippines.
-Eddie Villanueva and the Technicolors were favored by fans of the Shadows.
-Ernie Delgado of the Electromaniacs was considered one of the best not only for his unique sound and style but for his compositions which nobody seemed to able to play as well as he played them.
-The Electromaniacs' single "Lover's Guitar/ I Miss You So" would be called a double A single today and is possibly the top-selling single of all time in the country.
+In the early 1960s, electric guitars, drum sets, amplifiers, and echo machines became more available.
+Filipino instrumental bands popularly called "combos" formed all over the country.
+They emulated American and British bands like the Fireballs, the Ventures, the Gamblers, and the Shadows.
+Ramon Jacinto (RJ) and his band the Riots were considered the Ventures of the Philippines.

 The arrival of the Beatles in 1966 signaled the end of instrumental music as a genre.
 Influenced by the British Invasion of which the Beatles were a part of, many Filipino bands began adopting similar musical styles.
-The Dynasonics (later known as the Dinasouls, and also known as the "Pinoy Beatles") were the premier Beatles band in the country.
-Other popular combos of the era were D'Swooners (featuring Edmond Fortuno, future drummer for Juan de la Cruz Band and Anak Bayan), Eddie Reyes and D'Downbeats (featuring Pepe Smith, future drummer / lead vocalist for Speed, Glue & Shinki and Juan de la Cruz Band), the Hi-Jacks (featuring Eddie Mesa, "The Filipino Elvis"), the Bits 'n' Pieces, the Boots 'n' Saddles, the Moonstrucks, Tiltdownmen and hundreds of others.
+The Dynasonics (later known as the Dynasouls, and also known as the "Pinoy Beatles") were the premier Beatles band in the country.
+Other popular combos of the era were D'Swooners (featuring Edmond Fortuno, future drummer for Juan de la Cruz Band and Anak Bayan), D'Downbeats (featuring Pepe Smith, future drummer / lead vocalist for Speed, Glue & Shinki and Juan de la Cruz Band), who were the top billed opening act for The Beatles concert on July 4, 1966, at the Rizal Memorial Coliseum in Manila, the Hi-Jacks (featuring Eddie Mesa, "The Filipino Elvis"), the Bits N’ Pieces, the Boots 'n' Saddles, the Moonstrucks, Tilt Down Men and hundreds of others.

 Only a few years earlier, teens formed informal groups using instruments like ukuleles, guitars, and gas cans with a single rope for a stand-up bass and often without amplification.
-Just like the British with their skiffle music, except that Pinoys sang Elvis's songs, not railroad songs.
-One of the first popular Filipino rockers was Bobby Gonzales, whose major hit was "Hahabol-Habol".
+It was similar to the British with their skiffle music, except that Pinoys sang Elvis's songs, not railroad songs.
+One of the first popular Filipino rockers was Bobby Gonzales, had a hit called "Hahabol-Habol".
 Eddie Mesa, another teen idol from the period, became known as the "Elvis Presley of the Philippines".
-As in the 1960s, many Filipinos referred then to rock bands as "combos", many of which used nontraditional instruments like floor-bass bongos, maracas, and gas tanks.
+As in the 1960s, many Filipinos referred then to rock bands as "combos".
+Many of these used nontraditional instruments like floor-bass bongos, maracas, and gas tanks.

 Easy listening was the popular genre for much of the decade which saw the popularity of Patti Page, Jo Stafford, Perry Como, and Pat Boone, among others.
 Ricky Nelson, Paul Anka, and Neil Sedaka became teen favorites in the last years of the 1950s.
-Rock as we know it did not really attract the teen Pinoys' attention until the Ventures and the Shadows came along.
+Rock as Filipinos know it did not really attract teenage Filipinos attention until the Ventures and the Shadows came along.